asyncvlsi/dflowmap/README.md

   available, leave it blank.
 If an open-source optimizer is available, specify it as `expropt`.
 If a commercial optimizer is available, then add `exproptcommercial` in a new line after `expropt`
-* to compile the tool, run `sh comile.sh`, and the binary is located at `build/src/dflowmap`
+* to compile the tool, run `sh build.sh`, and the binary is located at `build/src/dflowmap`

+## Running instructions
-* to generate CHP description for the test file `tests/dfadd.act`, first copy the file to the home directory of dflowmap, and run `build/src/dflowmap dfadd.act`, and there will be three output files:
+Suppose we want to generate CHP description for the dfadd benchmakr located at `tests/dfadd.act`.
+Run `build/src/dflowmap dfadd.act` in the home directory, and four output files will be generated:
-  * lib_dfadd.act: CHP process library
+  * dfadd_lib.act: library of CHP processes used by dfadd
+  * dfadd_circuit.act: instances of CHP processes synthesized for dfadd.
+It invokes `dfadd_lib.act` for the implementation of each CHP process
-  * conf_dfadd.act: specify the performance (delay, area, leakage power, execution energy) of each generated CHP process
+  * dfadd.conf: configuration file which specifues the performance (delay, area, leakage power, execution energy) of each CHP process
-  * result_dfadd.act: CHP instances
+  * dfadd.stat: performance statistics of the generated CHP instances